What Can't I Bring To An Airport In Washington State?

 Airports have very strict security protocols, and certain objects are not allowed in order to ensure air travel remains safe and secure so I've compiled eight things that aren't allowed in an airport just in case you didn't know for your next flight.

-Certain Sharp Objects Aren't Allowed On Airplanes In Washington State
+Certain Sharp Objects Aren't Allowed On Aircraft

 Sharp objects such as knives, box cutters, scissors, and any other cutting instrument are not allowed at security checkpoints.